 A couple of ways to dramatically influence deer movement as a hunter or land manager is to remove non-native grasses from old fields, which will release forb seeds trapped in the seedbed to flourish once exposed to sunlight.
 According to University of Tennessee professor and wildlife biologist Dr. Craig Harper, “This one step can create as much as 10 times more deer food per acre over allowing non-native grass to choke out your natural deer food.”

-Another simple process is removing undesirable tree species from your woodlots in order to allow more sunlight to reach the ground level.
+Another simple process is removing undesirable tree species from your woodlots to allow more sunlight to reach the ground level.
 This will allow more forbs and weeds to sprout and provide needed nutrition.

-Bucks can and will travel greater distances in search of food in spring and summer months.
+Bucks can and will travel greater distances in search of food in the spring and summer months.
 They don’t help care for fawns, nor are they interested in does or defending their herd from encroaching bucks.
-This means you may be seeing bucks in May that won’t be back in the fall, or if you’re not seeing any bucks on your property this month it doesn’t mean they won’t be back in time for hunting season.
+This means you may be seeing bucks in May that won’t be back in the fall, or if you’re not seeing any bucks on your property this month, it doesn’t mean they won’t be back in time for hunting season.

 Fawn births and fawn recruitment can tell you a lot about herd health and rut activity.
-Noting when fawns drop on your property can give you an estimate of when peak rut happens since fawns drop, on average, 200 days after conception.
+Noting when fawns drop on your property can give you an estimate of when the peak rut happens, since fawns drop, on average, 200 days after conception.
 If a fawn drops on May 20, for instance, it was most likely conceived on or around November 1 the prior year.

 Keeping detailed notes about fawn recruitment can help you estimate the size and overall health of the herd on your property.
 Through observational data, you should be tracking the fawns-to-does ratio (dividing the number of fawns observed by the number of does observed).
-High-quality habitats should have more than one fawn recruited per adult doe, but if nutritional conditions decline in an area, so will the fawn-to-doe ratio
+High-quality habitats should have more than one fawn recruited per adult doe, but if nutritional conditions decline in an area, so will the fawn-to-doe ratio.